alangabrielbs/alangabrielbs/README.md

 # Hello people! \o/ 👋

 My name is Alan Gabriel and I'm from Brazil (🇧🇷).
-I have been working as a Front-End Developer since 2018, currently working as a Front-End Engineer at [BLU](https://github.com/Pagnet).
+I have been working as a Front-End Developer since 2018, currently working as a Front-End Engineer.

 Would you like to find me?